 Combo box Actions:

-An exact match of TableName.ColumnName was found on the target database.
+Keep An exact match of TableName.ColumnName was found on the target database.
 All DataVeil items for this column shall be copied using the original column names.

-All instances of this column name in the current Project database shall be copied to the target database using the specified new column name in the target database.
+Rename as All instances of this column name in the current Project database shall be copied to the target database using the specified new column name in the target database.

-All DataVeil items (such as masks) that use this column shall NOT be copied to the target database.
+Ignore All DataVeil items (such as masks) that use this column shall NOT be copied to the target database.

 In this example, the column 'sales.Customer.dob' was renamed on the 'kona_2' database to 'sales.Customer.birthDate'.
 Therefore, the user clicked on the '...' button and made the selection as shown below: